 The meetings include informal sharing of our works in progress, with group feedback and supportive discussions to develop our ideas.
 Conversations may identify positive and negative aspects of re-starting and maintaining art practice later in life and we decide on actions we can take in order to be more productive.
 We invite guest artists to share their work with us and to lead drawing and other activities.
 Growing trust, friendship and our support networks is an important part of the time we spend together so we ask that artists attend as many monthly sessions as they can do.

-As the group grows in confidence and more work is being made we will make funding applications to organise exhibitions and other events to share our work with audiences in Oxford and beyond in 2023.
+As the group grows in confidence and more work is being made we will seek organisations to work with and make applications to organise exhibitions and other events to share our work with audiences in Oxford and beyond.